zend-patterns/ZendServerNagiosPlugin/README.md

 This probe look into the current notifications sent by the cluster.
 The severity level is based on the severity of the most critical notification.

-__licence (no parameter)__ :
+__license (no parameter)__ :
-This probe check the licence validity.
+This probe check the license validity.
-The severity level is based on the licence time validity remaining
+The severity level is based on the license time validity remaining

 __events [--delay=] [--limit=]__ :
 Return the severity of the last monitor events.